 Why a Leopard 50?

 We set our sight on catamarans in the 45-50 foot range, large enough for the comfort we wanted but still manageable short-handed.
-While a lighter and faster sailing boat would have been nice, we discarded performance-oriented models such as from Outremer, Catana or Balance due to their much higher price for a much smaller living space.
-So like many cruising families we considered the popular French cruising catamarans manufacturers like Lagoon, Fountaine Pajot, Bali & Nautitech.
+While a lighter and faster sailing boat would have been nice, we discarded performance-oriented models such as from Outremer, Catana or Balance due to their much higher price for a smaller living space at a given size.
+So like many cruising families we did consider the popular French cruising catamarans manufacturers like Lagoon, Fountaine Pajot, Bali & Nautitech.
 We had experienced most of them during various charter holidays, however the Leopard catamarans, which are not common in Europe, had caught our eye at a boat show and were our favourite for a few reasons, primarily comfort and safety related.

 While it sacrifices some steering feel and opposite corner visibility, the mid-height helm (a.k.a bulkhead helm) is our preferred setup over the aft helm and flybridge helm.
 Aft helms are great for rudder feel and reverse-docking, but are very exposed to the elements in case of rough weather.
 Flybridge helms are great for visibility, but mean a raised boom which affects sailing performance and the ease of accessing the sail when needed, plus they make communication difficult with the rest of the crew downstairs.